 Really, you don’t need to behave in ways that are emotionally hurtful.

-Posted on July 21, 2014, in feminism, psychology, relationships, sex, sexism, women and tagged empowered sexuality, feminism, psychology, relationships, sex, sexism, women.
+Posted on July 21, 2014, in feminism, psychology, relationships, sex and sexuality, sexism, women and tagged empowered sexuality, feminism, psychology, relationships, sex and sexuality, sexism, women.
 Bookmark the permalink.
 33 Comments.